jacobvarner/100-days-of-code/r1-log.md

 ### R1D66

 I was able to figure out how to correctly implement the counter and got the URL redirect working.
 I had to verify the url without using HTTP/HTTPS when using DNS.lookup, but then needed to store the original URL in order for the redirect to work correctly.
 The finished project can be found at https://varner-url-shortener.glitch.me.

+### R1D67

+I started my next project which will be a REST API for tracking users and their exercises.
+I set up an mLab database and imported and modified the basic template code from freeCodeCamp.
+I'm looking forward to this project because it seems like something I can come back later and add a nicer frontend.